Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 What is a vanity publisher?

 A “vanity” publisher prints books at the author’s expense.
 The author is responsible for paying the publisher’s profit and overhead costs.
 These publishers print anything for anyone who can pay their fees.
 They may offer marketing help, warehousing, editing, or promotion of some sort.
-(NOTE: the term “vanity publisher” is considered pejorative and outdated by many in the the larger publishing industry; use it carefully or not at all.)
+(CAUTION: the term “vanity publisher” is considered pejorative and outdated by many in the the larger publishing industry; use it carefully or not at all.)